 More About Elijah

 He was appointed to the Nyack Village Board in April, 2017 to fill a vacancy created when Trustee Doug Foster resigned from the Board.
-On September 12, 2017 he came in first place out of four candidates in the Democratic primary, receiving a vote from 64% of voters.
+On November 7, 2017 he was elected to a two year term on the Village Board.
+His current term expires on December 31, 2019.

-Prior to being appointed to the Village Board he served on the Nyack Planning Board from 2015-2017.
+Prior to joining the Village Board he served on the Nyack Planning Board from 2015-2017.
 He is a silver life member of the Nyack NAACP, a member of the Historical Society of the Nyacks, and a founding member of the Nyack Tree Committee.

 In his free time he enjoys hiking and taking pictures at Hook Mountain, Clausland Mountain, Rockland Lake, Piermont Pier, and the many other beautiful parks in our area.

 His parents Seth and Susie also live in Nyack.
-He has one brother, Aaron, an immigration lawyer in Washington, DC.
+He has one brother, Aaron, an immigration attorney in Washington, DC.